The “There Is Hope Movement” exists to act as a conduit between those who need help and those who can help. Join us today.

 We’ll add more organizations as we get them.

 Join the movement.
 There is hope from addiction.
 There is hope from heroin.
 There is hope.
-Order a bracelet or a necklace today.
+Join the movement by ordering a bracelet or a necklace today.
 Order a T-Shirt or a painting today.
 A portion of the proceeds from the sale of these items goes straight to the There Is Hope Movement which is working in conjunction with the above organizations to help those in recovery and those who are fighting addictions every day.

 Hope from addiction doesn’t just apply to those fighting with an addiction to drugs or alcohol.
 If we are honest with ourselves, we all fight some form addiction in one way or another.
 Whether it be food, pride, social media, porn, the list goes on and on.
 We are all in this together.
 We are all fighting against one addiction or another.
 We all need hope.
 So together, let’s beat this.
 Let’s fight our addictions and find hope.